Adam-Alive/personal-finance-tracker/README.md

 ## Deployment

-Code Institute has provided a [template](https://github.com/Code-Institute-Org/python-essentials-template) to display the terminal view of this backend application in a modern web browser.
+Code Institute has provided a [template](https://github.com/Code-Institute-Org/python-essentials-template) to display the terminal view of this backend app in a modern web browser.
 This is to improve the accessibility of the project to others.

-The live deployed application can be found deployed on [Heroku](https://aa-personal-finance-tracker-46a2e4082ae9.herokuapp.com).
+The live deployed app can be found at [Personal Finance Tracker at Heroku](https://aa-personal-finance-tracker-46a2e4082ae9.herokuapp.com)

 ### Heroku Deployment

-This project uses [Heroku](https://www.heroku.com), a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
+This project uses [Heroku](https://www.heroku.com), a platform as a service (PaaS) that enables developers to build, run, and operate apps entirely in the cloud.

 Deployment steps are as follows, after account setup: